How to clean a vacuum cleaner – a step-by-step guide to keep it working better for longer

 (Image credit: Future PLC/Joanna Henderson)

-If hair, string or fibre becomes wrapped around the brush-roll, the easiest way to remove it is with scissors.
-Snip through the hair, taking care not to cut the roller, then pull the hair away from brush-roll and discard.
+However, hair can still become tangled and affect the use of your vacuum cleaner, which is why you should address it as soon as you spot it.
+If hair, string, or fibre becomes wrapped around the brush roll, the easiest way to remove it is with scissors.
+Snip through the hair, taking care not to cut the roller, then pull the hair away from the brush roll and discard it.

 Once your rollers are clear of any hair and other materials, you can remove them from your vacuum, brush away any dirt, then wash them in warm water – manufacturers recommend not to use any additional cleaning products.